Do you struggle with turning off your brain at night?

 “Working with genetically engineered mice, Saper's team artificially activated the VLPO neurons using several different tools.
 In one set of experiments, the scientists activated the neuron cells using a laser light beam to make them fire, a process called optogentics.
 In another test, the team used a chemical to selectively activate the VLPO neurons.
 In both cases, activating these cells profoundly drove sleep.”

-“Additionally, Saper's team also found that activating the VLPO cells caused a fall in body temperature.
+“Additionally, activating the VLPO cells caused a fall in body temperature.
 Scientists already knew that warm temperatures activate VLPO cells, and that body temperature dips slightly during sleep, when the VLPO neurons are firing.”

 Based on what we know about sleep—and the products we offer—this makes total sense.
 In many ways, body temperature is the perfect way to frame sleep.

-If you think of all of this from an evolutionary standpoint, it makes sense: our ancestors would be at their warmest right as the sun went down, and as evening turned into night, the outside temperature would drop, and these hunter-gatherers’ body temperatures would follow suit, causing their Sleep Drive to kick in.
-A study, by Jerry Siegel, UCLA, confirms this assumption.
+If you think of all of this from an evolutionary standpoint, it makes sense: our ancestors would be at their warmest right as the sun went down, and as evening turned into night, the outside temperature would drop, and these hunter-gatherers’ body temperatures would follow suit, causing their "sleep drive" to kick in.

-- Listening to a podcast or soothing sounds and focus on your breathing
+- Listen to a podcast or soothing sounds and focus on your breathing